-In December 1995, length measurements were obtained from over 1 000 cod caught with jiggers in each of Smith Sound and Northwest Arm.
+In December 1995, length measurements were obtained from over 1000 cod caught with jiggers in each of Smith Sound and Northwest Arm.
 The cod were generally large (mean lengths 57.9 and 55.4 cm, Fig. 5) and of comparable size range within each area, with few fish under 40 cm.
-In contrast, in Southwest Arm where the trawl was used, cod were scarce and generally of much smaller size (<40 cm).
+In contrast, in Southwest Arm where the trawl was used, cod were scarce and generally of much smaller size (< 40 cm).

-The size frequency of the total catch from these three inshore areas was also compared with that of the entire catch from the autumn 1995 survey of Div.
-2J and 3KL (Fig. 6), with the latter based on a stratified random design incorporating approximately 400 sets of about 15 min duration using the Campelen trawl.
-Although different gears were used in these studies, the contrast in size frequency was striking, with many large cod (>50 cm) in the inshore catches, but very few large cod in the more offshore portions of Div.
-2J and 3KL.
+The size frequency of the total catch from these three inshore areas was also compared with that of the entire catch from the fall 1995 survey of 2J-3KL (Fig. 6), with the latter based on a stratified random design incorporating approximately 400 sets of about 15 min duration using the Campelen trawl.
+Although different gears were used in these studies, the contrast in size frequency is striking, with many large cod (>50 cm) in the inshore catches, but very few large cod in the more offshore portions of 2J-3KL.